RU09342/lab-2-blinking-leds-gouldj5/Simple Blink/README.md

 #### SOS
 On the G2553, the blink was set up to morse code to transmit SOS.
 UART morse code transfer is being integrated
-* Uses a defined interval for blink
+* Uses a defined interval for blink and patterns
-* Delays are managed using interrupts (more interrupt description used in Lab3)
+* Delays are managed using interrupts (more interrupt description in lab 3)
+* Blinks in Morse code SOS (short-short-short, long-long-long, short-short-short)

 ##### Example Code
 ```C